 OpenTable has a direct integration with ChatGPT that surfaces your restaurant profile, availability, and reviews inside ChatGPT's answers.
 If you take reservations, this is the fastest path to appearing in ChatGPT recommendations.

 Do this: If on OpenTable, update with detailed descriptions, current photos, and accurate cuisine tags.
 If not on OpenTable and you take reservations, sign up.
 This direct data feed is unique to ChatGPT and gives immediate visibility.
-Also check that your Yelp and TripAdvisor profiles are complete since Grok cites review platforms far more than brand websites.
+Also check that your Yelp and TripAdvisor profiles are complete, since Grok leans on third-party review platforms far more than brand websites, linking to brand sites in only about 2% of its citations as of mid-2026.

 Yelp and TripAdvisor